PierreOrhan/IEEGNatureNeuro2026/README.md

         datalad get ./sub-*

         datalad get ./stimuli/podcast.wav

         cp /path/to/package/features/transcript_withsentence.tsv /path/to/ds005574/stimuli/syntactic/transcript_withsentence.tsv
 (The last line adds the transcript annotation inside the dataset)

-2) Run the data preprocessing script:
-First, change the path in
-        scratchieegNatureNeuro2026/datasetGen/genPodcast.py

-to fit the path of the Podcast dataset on your machine
+2) Run the data preprocessing script: First, change the path in scratchieegNatureNeuro2026/dataloc.py to fit the path of the Podcast dataset on your machine.

 Then: